Your Notifications

 Colon Cancer, also known as Colorectal Cancer and Bowel Cancer, is a type of cancer wherein a cancerous growth called ‘polyps’ occurs in the colon, appendix, or rectum.
 In the United States of America, Colon Cancer has become the third most common cancer type which impacts both men and women.
 As per a study, approximately 102,900 Americans suffer from Colon Cancer every year.
 In the whole world, the Colon Cancer comes in the third position for being the leading cause of cancer-related death with 655,000 deaths.

-As soon as the healthy adults reach the age of forty, they must begin the screening of Colon Cancer.
+As soon as healthy adults reach the age of forty, they must begin the screening for Colon Cancer.
 Adults are most likely to suffer from Colon Cancer as 70% to 80% of adults are prone to the same without any particular risk factor.

 Cost Comparison

-There are no second thoughts in stating that India is one of the highly-affordable destinations to undergo Colon Cancer Surgery.
-The charge that you have to pay for the Colon Cancer Surgery in India is extremely low as compared to several highly-developed countries such as the United States of America, the United Kingdom, etc. To put it simply, the average cost of Colon Cancer Treatment in India is 30% to 50% lower than the rest of the western world.
+There are no second thoughts in stating that India is one of the highly affordable destinations to undergo Colon Cancer Surgery.
+The charge that you have to pay for the treatment in India is extremely low compared to several highly-developed countries such as the USA, UK, etc. To put it simply, the average cost of Colon Cancer Treatment in India is 30% to 50% lower than the rest of the western world.

 It is important to note that the cost of Colon Cancer Treatment depends strictly on numerous factors such as –